Berkeley-MDes/tdf-fa24-leejeongmin2/README.md

 # Week of 09/19/2024
 I made a final prototype of my headphone stand and tried out 3d printing.
-Also, I completed deliverable video for my cohorts showcasing my journey with this project.
+Also, I completed a deliverable video for my cohorts showcasing my journey with this project.

 ## Reflection